khornberg/brackets-cardboard/README.md

 `strings.js` localization
 `domain.js` ?
 `html/` html templates
-`less/` less/css and icons
+`css/` css and icons for managers
+`fonts/` fonts
 `nls/` localization strings
 `tests/` unit tests

-brackets-pdm loads all the managers in the `brackets-pdm/managers` extension folder.
 `managers/bowerManager.js` manager for bower `managers/npmManager.js` manager for npm

 ### Load a new manager

+** Current way to load a new manager is to edit the `modules/Interface.js` file.
+To have it included with the extension send a PR.

+** I want to get to this.
+Currently this doesn't work.**

 Open the `managers` folder in this extension fodler and add the file.
 The easist way to get to the folder is to select `Help->Show Extensions Folder`.

-**(FOR NOW) Reload brackets with extensions after adding it.**
+brackets-cardboard loads all the managers in the `modules/managers` extension folder.

 ## Developing a Manager

-If you know of a manager you want access to, you can follow the template in `tests/managers/template.js`.
-That file (for now) serves as the documentation.
+If you know of a manager you want access to, you can follow the template in `tests/managers/template.js` or one in the `modules/managers` folder.
+Those files (for now) serves as the documentation.

 ## Interface Documentation
 (TODO)